yamin-shihab/study-notes/grade-8/science.md

 + Mass is the amount of matter in a substance (grams), weight is the force of gravity exerted on an object (newtons (named after a smart guy (yay (nested parentheses)))), and volume is the amount of space occupied by something (liters or meters cubed).
     + On Earth, the force of gravity pulls down an object with 10 newtons for every kilogram.
 (10 KG is 100 N on Earth)
 + Density is how "crowded" particles are in a solid, liquid, or gas.
-    + Solids are generally denser than liquids, which are generally denser than gasses.
+    + Solids are generally denser than liquids, which are generally denser than gases.
     + The particle model of matter can tell us that the higher the density of something is, the smaller the space it takes up. (water compared to vapor)
     + Density can be calculated by looking at the mass-to-volume ratio of things (D = M/V). (the higher the mass or lower the volume, the higher the density)
     + A hydrometer measures liquid density by extending in different ways depending on how dense the liquid is.